 Level of Support of BC Members:

 This document was posted to BC members for review and comment on 7-Apr-2011.

+Document updated to reflect support for a broad definition of “Consumer” and added emphasis as to why timely, unrestricted and public access of Whois is important to business users on 11-Apr-2011.